Five – Everybody Get Up

 Five’s early career is a fascinating tale of “what could have been”, with both …Baby One More Time and Bye Bye Bye slipping through their fingers (sometimes by choice).
 Yet, as ever with pop music, things have a funny way of working out.
 Although the summer of 1998 saw Five break America with When The Lights Go Out, it is arguably Everybody Get Up – the group’s fourth release in the UK – that primarily set the tone for their subsequent career.

 That’s not to imply Five’s journey to this point hadn’t been well managed.
 Indeed, with a #1 album and three consecutive top ten singles under their belt, things were going very well.
 But Everybody Get Up felt like a watershed moment where all the pieces fell into place, and Five found their style.
-Their debut album was co-produced by the late Denniz PoP who – as one of the founders of Cheiron Studios – had recruited Max Martin and a slew of other vital songwriters and producers.
-This was a guy who knew his shit when it comes to pop music – and is probably why the first few Five singles had a distinctly Americanised sound and image.
-But something shifted with Everybody Get Up and the song instead had a much harder, raucous, pop-rock sound.
-The track is still packed with a slew of American references, and fairly niche ones at that considering Five’s target audience.
-We’re not saying that a mention of a #19 Janet Jackson hit from 1986 would be lost on everyone, but: “Keep the beat nasty, like Janet my reaction” doesn’t jump out as a lyric that will provoke immediate recognition.
-Even the thumping guitar riff – affectionately borrowed from Joan Jett’s I Love Rock ‘n Roll – would presumably be more recognisable to an American audience where the song was a much bigger hit.
-In itself, none of this is an issue, and Five indeed weren’t the first – or last – group to do it.
-Curiously, despite all the above elements, there is something about Everybody Get Up that sounds quintessentially and unmistakably British.
+Their debut album was co-produced by the late Denniz PoP, who – as one of the founders of Cheiron Studios – had recruited Max Martin and a slew of other vital songwriters and producers.
+This was a guy who knew his stuff when it came to pop music, and that is probably why the first few Five singles had a distinctly Americanised sound and image.
+But something shifted with Everybody Get Up, and the song instead had a much harder, raucous, pop-rock sound.

-And that is perhaps why the single worked so well.
+And that is why the single worked so well.
 This was Five doing something that no other pop group was doing in the same way.
-The rock elements incorporated into the work of Cheiron were much more stylised and squelchy.
-This, by comparison, feels rough and ready.
-That’s more a reflection on the performance, not the production.
-It’s loud, it’s chaotic, and if we may say so, it’s also intimidatingly aggressive.
-Everybody Get Up positioned Five as the rebellious bad boys of pop, albeit in a strictly masterminded and largely sanitised way that ensured such deviance would continue to be commercially marketable.
-Between the spikily delivered rap verses – peppered with guttural screams – lies the one thing consistent in Five’s career: their penchant for a “hear it once, remember it forever” chorus.
-It’s brilliantly effective; the sort that lends itself perfectly to school discos (or maybe drunken nights out) and live gigs.
-Even though one can competently perform all of the parts of the chorus, you know that someone is always going to enthusiastically throw themselves into J’s “Baby bring it on, bring it on now” chant.
-And let’s be honest, we’ve all been that person at least once.
-There is no shame in it.
+The rock elements incorporated into the work of Cheiron were much more stylised and squelchy, while, by comparison, this feels rough and ready.
+That’s more a reflection of the performance, not the production.
+It’s loud, chaotic, and intimidatingly aggressive (by pop music standards, at least).
+Everybody Get Up positioned Five as rebellious bad boys, albeit in a strictly masterminded and largely sanitised way that ensured such deviance would continue to be commercially marketable.

 Related posts: